kooroshvaziri/Machine_Learning_Classification_Model_for_Credit_Card_Defaults/README.md

 # Ensemble Techniques
 Two ensemble classifiers are chosen for imbalanced data, ***Easy Ensemble*** and ***Balanced Bagging***.
 Both have performed nicely on this dataset with good recall score.

+# Conclusion
+The dataset is not perfect, so we cannot have 100% accuracy and 100% recall on our classification problem.
+Because it is imbalanced, there are a number of methods that are common to process the data:

+1. Using better scoring measures like F-1
+2. Upsampling the data
+3. Downsample and clustering the data.
+4. A combination of methods

+As noted earlier, having a low recall score means some default customers will be classified as normal, and the bank cannot detect them.
+This can have major implications.
+Therefore, a balanced Recall and Accuracy is suggested for this problem.
+Both SVC and Easy Ensemble classifiers results fall in this category.

+Further advice for the customer would be to gather more data and more features.
+Since based on this dataset, we cannot do much better than this.